alfasin/TS-katas/README.md

 A template project with concurrently & nodemon (see package.json) which also provides basic build/run scripts

 ## Web
-A simple web-ui framework to load/modify & save user's data
+A simple web-ui framework to load/modify & save user's data.
+Use this project to practice Generics.

 ## Useful Setup Commands